 Inside Surrey societies: Women in Engineering Society

-As a female engineer at Surrey, you’re part of a supportive community – and joining the Women in Engineering Society is a great way of getting access to industry talks and social events, making new friends and enriching your Surrey experience.
-We talk to President Abigail Vine to find out what’s on offer.
+As a female engineer at Surrey, you’re part of a supportive community – and joining the Women in Engineering Society is a great way of increasing your network, making new friends and enriching your Surrey experience.
+We talk to Treasurer Isobel Adamyk to find out what’s on offer.

-The Women in Engineering Society – which is affiliated to the UK’s national Women’s Engineering Society – is a network of students from across the engineering disciplines which has continued to thrive despite the challenges of Covid-19.
+Surrey’s Women in Engineering Society – which is affiliated to the UK’s national Women’s Engineering Society – is a thriving network of students from across the engineering disciplines.

 Find out more about Surrey’s Women in Engineering Society.